copsTvFan/cops-episode-guide/guide.md

 **Palm Beach, FL 8**

-- (12:14 PM Stolen Vehicle Call) Riviera Beach -- Officer John Lewis and O'Hare assist other officers pursuing an automobile reported as stolen-until the driver collides with a van and is thrown from the vehicle.
+- (12:14 PM Stolen Vehicle Call) Riviera Beach -- Officer Josh Lewis and Officer Scott O'Hare assist other officers pursuing an automobile reported as stolen-until the driver collides with a van and is thrown from the vehicle.
   Officers Pierce and Murphy grapple with a baby alligator that wandered into a residential neighborhood.
 Deputy Lower questions a man who is suspected of flashing a mother and daughter as they waited in line at a fast food drive-thru window.

 ## CP-1128